DerkBarten/SpaceFortress/README.md

 # add the gym directory to the python path
 echo "export PYTHONPATH=$PYTHONPATH:$PWD" >> ~/.bashrc
 ```
+Note: please make sure the path doesn't have any spaces
 ### Cairo
 Cairo is a 2D graphics library with support for multiple output devices.
 Currently supported output targets include the X Window System (via both Xlib and XCB), Quartz, Win32, image buffers, PostScript, PDF, and SVG file output.
 Experimental backends include OpenGL, BeOS, OS/2, and DirectFB.
 The game uses this engine to render scenes.
 We can get is very easily with aptitude package manager:
 ```sh